Mitigating algorithmic errors in quantum optimization through energy extrapolation

 The optimal $A[j]$ can be determined via measurements on $|\psi\rangle$ and solving a linear equation classically~\cite{motta2020determining}.
 For larger system sizes, we need larger $\beta$ values.
 The number of measurements required to perform QITE does not scale favorably with system size.

 There are three challenges for the QITE algorithm.
 The first one is the Trotter error induced by Trotterization.
 On NISQ devices, we need to choose a small $p$ to obtain reliable results.
-For these small value of p, the step interval $\Delta \tau$ (Eq.~\eqref{eq:delta_t}) is large, and the corresponding Trotter error is non-negligible.
-The second one is the local approximation error, we have to use a small-size local operator $e^{-i \Delta \tau A[j]}$ to approximate each non-unitary $e^{-\Delta \tau \hat{h}[j]}$ (we set $k=2$ in the following numerical tests), relation~\ref{local_approx} is not accurate.
+For these small value of $p$, the step interval $\Delta \tau$ is large, and the corresponding Trotter error is non-negligible.
+The second one is the local approximation error: we have to use a small-size local operator $e^{-i \Delta \tau A[j]}$ to approximate each non-unitary $e^{-\Delta \tau \hat{h}[j]}$ (we set $D=2$ in the following numerical tests), so relation~(\ref{local_approx}) is not accurate.
 The third one is the hardware noise.
 Errors occurring at an early stage of the calculation may prevent us from finding the correct $A[j]$ in a later step.
 All these errors accumulate with circuit depth.
-As a result, the QITE is highly sensitive to errors.
+As a result, QITE is highly sensitive to errors.

-We again consider the transverse-field Ising model (TFIM) and apply the variance method to enhance the QITE.
+We again consider the TFI model and use the variance method to enhance QITE.
 The initial state is $|\psi_{\mathrm{init}}\rangle = |+\rangle^{\otimes n}$.
 Specifically, we record both the energy and the variance after each Trotter step.
 After several steps, we implement extrapolation with the recorded data.
 Fig.~\ref{fig:qite}(b) shows some noiseless extrapolation results with only $3$ Trotter steps.
-The variance method can reduce $78\%$,$84\%$,$85\%$ of the estimation error for $n=4,8,12$ respectively.
 Even very shallow circuits can yield reasonable estimates.
+The variance method can reduce $78\%$,$84\%$,$85\%$ of the estimation error for $n=4,8,12$, respectively.
 The mitigating effect is scalable.
 Now suppose each $2$-qubit operator $e^{-i \Delta \tau A[j]}$ is accompanied by depolarizing noise with the rate $\epsilon$, and the estimating standard deviations of $E$ and $\Delta_{\mathrm{var}}$ are both $\sigma$.
 Fig.~\ref{fig:qite}(c) plots a detailed example for $\epsilon =\sigma = 0.01$, where the energy decreases first, then increases because the errors become dominant.
 Here, our method reduces the estimation error by $89\%$.
 The actual ground state energy, the lowest energy achieved by QITE, and the extrapolated energy are